 This week marks the 20th anniversary of the release of the Stereophonics debut album, Word Gets Around.
 I’ll skip the ‘I can’t believe it was so long ago!’ rhetoric and get right to why it was significant.
 1997 was the peak of Cool Cymru, a spin-off from the Britpop-fuelled Cool Britannia movement, which deemed it a positive thing to be from Wales.
 This was new to me.
 Until then, for most people living in the valleys, our existence had been anything but cool.
 Frustrating, alienating and angst-ridden maybe, but never cool.
 Wales is a nice place to visit, but has been on an economic down-turn since Thatcher closed the coal mines in the 80s.
 Sadly, no money often equals no prospects, no hope, and no reason to believe that will change any time soon.
 Cue high crime rates, teenage pregnancies, and widespread alcohol and drug abuse.

 While Cool Britannia was typified by a new influx of guitar bands with suitably provocative one-word names (Blur, Oasis, Pulp, Suede, Elastica, Sleeper, Cast, Keane, Embrace, to name but, er, nine) Cool Cymru was always about more than music.
 Sure, it was spearheaded by the Stereophonics, The Manic Street Preachers, Catatonia and the Super Furry Animals, but it encapsulated so much more.
-Howard Marks was showing us that bad boys really can come good, in the sporting arena we had Joe Calzaghe, Ryan Giggs and Scott Gibbs, Ioan Gruffudd was on the Titanic, Twin Town was all the rage, and a national referendum voted ‘yes’ to devolution.
-The emphasis was very much on growth and change, the historic Cardiff Arms Park being demolished to make way for a plush new venue (the Millennium Stadium) symptomatic of this general shift in attitude.
+Howard Marks was showing us that bad boys really can come good, in the sporting arena we had Joe Calzaghe (boxing), Ryan Giggs (football) and Scott Gibbs (rugby).
+The Cardiff Devils ice hockey team were dominant, Ioan Gruffudd was on the Titanic, Twin Town was all the rage, and a national referendum voted ‘yes’ to devolution.
+The emphasis was very much on growth, progress and change, the historic Cardiff Arms Park being demolished to make way for a plush new venue (the Millennium Stadium) symptomatic of this general shift in attitude.
 It was an exciting time, filled with optimism and grand expectations, and through it all was an overriding sense that anything was possible.

 All this was manifested in the music, and Word Gets Around is a prime example.
 Not much time for naval-gazing on the Welsh music scene.
 We were too busy getting wasted and jumping around, high on the fact that if a bunch of beery blokes from a tiny village near Aberdare in the Cynon Valley called Cwmaman could make it, any of us could.
 The album kicks off with a quartet of fast-paced, fist-pumping, balls-out floor fillers laden with killer riffs and pop hooks.
 A Thousand Trees, Looks Like Chaplin, More Life in a Tramp’s Vest and Local Boy in the Photograph which, incidentally, were the band’s first four singles, breeze by in a combined total of about eleven minutes, before things are taken down a few notches for track (and single) five, Traffic.
 These songs are still regulars in the band’s live gigs today.